bywords/bywords.github.io/_pages/about.md

 Before joining Soongsil University, I was a postdoctoral researcher at UCLA, working with Jungseock Joo (now primarily affiliated with NVIDIA).
 I also held a postdoctoral position at the Qatar Computing Research Institute, where I collaborated with Haewoon Kwak, Jisun An (both now at Indiana University Bloomington), and Sanjay Chawla.
 I received my Ph.D. in Web Science from KAIST, under the supervision of Meeyoung Cha (now primarily affiliated with the Max Planck Institute for Security and Privacy).

 I am open to academic and industry collaborations.
-Please feel free to reach out to me at bywords.kor@gmail.com!
+Please feel free to reach out!

 [\[CV\]](/files/Kunwoo_CV.pdf)